 - liver disease

-- pulmonary hypertension
+- pulmonary function studies (spirometry)

 - chest pain

-- dizziness or fainting
+- passing out or fainting

 - cyanosis (bluish-colored skin)